simoneburch/config-onprem-ad/README.md

 </p>

 <h1>On-premises Active Directory Deployed in the Cloud (Azure)</h1>
-This tutorial explains the installation, configuration, and creation of different users in the on-premises Active Directory using Azure Virtual Machines.<br />
+This tutorial explains the installation, configuration, and creation of different users in the on-premises Active Directory using two Virtual Machines deployed in Azure.
+One is used as the server with the domain controller and the other as the client.
+We join the client to the domain, create users with a PowerShell script, and solve common user issues.
+We also showcase the use of Remote Desktop, Active Directory Domain Services, and Organizational Units.

 <h2>Environments and Technologies Used</h2>